SHARING OF SACRED FOOD AND NEW DIRECTIONS FOR JEWISH-MUSLIM DIALOG IN POST 9/11 AMERICA

 7 Among the conferences: Food, The Earth and Jewish Ethics Conference at Bethesda-Chevy Chase High School Sponsored by Am Kolel in co-operation with Shomrei Adamah DC, Jewish Vegetarians of North America, the Shalom Center and the Washington Jewish Week.
 Presenters: Art Waskow, Richard Schwartz and others.
 200 people attended.
 See also Leon Cohen, “Waskow’s eco-kashrut to headline state conference”, Wisconsin Jewish Chronicle, (January 23, 2004).

 9 See Ellen Bernstein and Dan Fink, Let the Earth Teach You Torah (Philadelphia: Shomrei Adamah, 1992).

-10 The Jewish Reconstructructionist Federation has been active in this area, for example: “JRF Conference Call, “Greening Synagogues and Living a Sustainable Life Rooted in Jewish Values” (June 6,
+10 The Jewish Reconstructructionist Federation has been active in this area, for example: “JRF Conference Call, “Greening Synagogues and Living a Sustainable Life Rooted in Jewish Values” (June 6, 2007)

 11 Roberta Kalechofsky, “Judaism and Vegetarianism” The Reconstructionist (March-April 1987), pp. 14-17.

 14 An early article written was Aaron Gross, “When Kosher Isn’t Kosher” Tikkun, No. 20, No. 2 (March/April 2005) 52-55.